microsoft/PowerPlatformConnectors/certified-connectors/Replicon/README.md

 ### WebhookSubscriptionsRestAPI
 Subscribe to the Timesheet Events in Replicon to get notification about timesheet events in Replicon.

+### PutProjectTeamMemberAssignments
+Rewrite Team Member assignment of a project in Replicon

+### PutResourceAssignments
+Rewrite Resource Assignment of a task in Replicon

 ## Obtaining Credentials
 To use Replicon connector, you will need an account with Project Administrator access in Replicon.
 You will be taken to Replicon sign in process to complete connection.